VoxeLibre/VoxeLibre/mods/mcl_jukebox/README.md

 Licenced as GPLv3.

 Based on the jdukebox mod by Jordach.
-Music by Jordach and HeroOfTheWinds (see in-game item tooltip).
+Music by Jordach, HeroOfTheWinds and Junichi Masuda (see in-game item tooltip for details).
 Textures from Faithful texture pack.

 8 tracks are included.